 Yes, again we can arrange this conversion work for you in combination with making a lampshade to suit it.

 Bank deposit details are shown on your invoice, alternatively you are welcome to pay in cash or cheque. we do not currently have eftpos.
 If we are ordering fabrics for your job and/or new vintage frames you will required to pay a deposit before we commence.

 Do you ship everywhere? and what are your costs?

 Currently we can ship our shades anywhere within NZ...carefully!
 Lampshades are quite fragile so we ensure we pack them well to avoid damage in transit.
 Costs depend on the item and distance, so will be advised on an individual basis.
 We have also shipped shades further afield internationally, UK and Australia.

 How much fabric or wallpaper will I need for my shade?

 Great question and very important, people always underestimate what will be needed!
 Please see this chart showing meterage for drum/coolie shades.
 When selecting a fabric with a pattern you must also consider the direction it runs to predict how it will look on the shade and if it is possible.

 Are there any particular fabrics that are NOT very suitable?

-There are not many fabrics that are unuseable, however through experience we have found that some sheer silks/taffetas should be avoided for regular drum/coolie shades but these are fine for the traditional 'downton' shades.
+There are not many fabrics that are unuseable, however through experience we have found that some sheer silks/taffetas should be avoided for regular drum/coolie shades but these are fine for the traditional 'Downton Abbey' shades.
 Also very heavy upholstery fabrics are tricky and some bulky velvets.
 We can advise on an individual basis so just ask us and we can let you know :)

 Can you use fabric I supply?